-Illinois--this 209(b) state's aged/disabled level is 100% (with a \$25, not just a \$20, disregard).
-Its main SPAP excludes the disabled not yet on Medicare, who get only a skimpy formulary from a 2nd SPAP.
+Illinois--this 209(b) state's aged/disabled level is 100% (with a \$25, not just a \$20, disregard).Its main SPAP excludes the disabled not yet on Medicare, who get only a skimpy formulary from a 2nd SPAP.
 Both SPAPs' income levels were cut from 235% to 200%--and their co-pays were raised.
 The legislature (D) raised the parent level to 185% (191% wkg) & accepted a court order to raise pediatric fees.
-But other fees are too low & paid very late, with a \$9 billion unpaid claims backlog by next year.
-Gov. Quinn (D) may borrow several hundred million dollars; but such a loan, with US matching, would fund only a small start in paying the claims down.
+But other fees are too low & paid very late, with a \$9 billion unpaid claims backlog expected by next year.
+Gov. Quinn (D)

+may borrow several hundred million dollars; but, even with US matching, it could fund only a small start in paying the claims down.
 The state earlier raised CHIP's level from 200 to 300%.
-The often-closed state risk pool has a Medicare supplement but no low income premium dis-count (yet the new, separate US health reform-funded risk pool premiums are affordable for many under 40).
+The often-closed state risk pool has a Medicare supplement but no low income premium discount (yet the new, separate US health reform-funded risk pool premiums are affordable for many under 40).
 The state raised the wkg disabled level to 350% & required that Medigap policies be sold as fairly to the disabled as to the aged.
-The U of Chicago Med Ctr closed its women's & dental clinics & the U of IL at Chicago closed a clinic too.
+The U of Chicago Med Ctr closed women's & dental clinics & the U of IL at Chicago closed a clinic too.
 The state gave \$640 million to safety net hospitals, made hospitals give the uninsured discounts & "assessed" them to attract \$450 million more in US matching.
-With a \$13 billion deficit, the legislature gave Quinn power to cut the budget; raised the 3% state income tax by 2.25% & also other taxes; required better applicant income verification; tightened a generics preference rule; now requires pre-authorization for 17 costly psychiatric drugs, is forcing 1/2 of clients (mostly non-disabled parents & children) into managed care and 40,000 aged & disabled in Chicago's suburbs into it too; and cut Medicaid Rx fees \$42 million.
-Quinn closed CHIP to children over 300%; hopes to save \$400 million more with case management for the aged & disabled (38,000 already on HCB waiting lists); gave \$30 million more to low income clinics; and gave ADAP enough money to cover 4,500 more clients (but with a hard-to-monitor \$2,000 /mo per patient cap).
-A later \$1.5 million cut in HIV funds forced the ADAP level for new patients down from 500 to 300% (grandfathering-in current clients) After bi-partisan legislative committees couldn't agree on how to cut Medicaid \$2.7 billion, Quinn asked the legislature to close 2 DD centers, 2 mental hospitals, increase cigarette taxes \$1-a pack, abolish the SPAPs (with 180,000 paients), lower the parent level from 185% to 133% (removing 26,000 recipients), cap adult R x's at 5/mo, limit chiropractor visits, end adult dental coverage & elective Csections, impose monthly limits on the number of covered Rx's, .cut provider fees 8% (to save \$645 million, with few details yet, but possibly sparing safety net hospitals, and "aggressively" culling ineligibles from the rolls.
-Yet the state's seeking an eligibility expansion waiver to get Medicaid matching (only in Cook Co) for childless, non-disabled adults up to 133%, (or even 200%), as the ACA allows.
+Quinn & the legislature raised the 3% state income tax by 2.25%, boosted other taxes and favor a \$1-a-pack cigarette tax increase.
+They required better applicant income verification; tightened a generics preference rule; require pre-authorization for 17 costly psychiatric drugs, are forcing 1/2 of clients (mostly non-disabled parents & children) into managed care and 40,000 aged & disabled in Chicago suburbs into it too; and cut Medicaid Rx fees \$42 million.
+Quinn closed CHIP to children over 300%; hopes to save \$400 million more with case management for the aged & disabled (38,000 are already on HCB waiting lists); gave \$30 million more to low income clinics; and ADAP enough money to cover 4,500 more clients (but with a hard-to-monitor \$2,000 /mo per patient cap).
+A later \$1.5 million cut in HIV funds forced the ADAP level for new patients down from 500 to 300% (grandfathering-in current clients)., Quinn got the legislature to enact a \$1-a-pack cigarette tax boost, cut Medicaid \$2.7 billion more and close 2 DD centers & 2 mental hospitals, abolish the 2 SPAPs (with 180,000 patients), lower the parent level from 185% to 133% (dropping 26,000 recipients), cap adult Rx's at 5/mo (with yet-to-be-worked-out exceptions for HIV) limit chiropractor care, end non-emergency adult dental coverage, podiatry for non-diabetics & elective C-sections, cut non-MD provider fees at least \$645 million (sparing rural & urban safety net hospitals), and cull more ineligibles from the rolls.
+Yet the state is seeking an eligibility expansion waiver to get Medicaid matching (only in Cook Co) for childless, non-disabled adults (below 100% or 133%), as now allowed by the ACA.
+The legislature may even cut \$1.4 billion more.
 For a comprehensive study of Illinois' Medicaid & related programs & their future prospects see www.taepusa.org